most-inesctec/stfX/README.md

 The purpose of the `/validation` subfolder is none other less than to validate the _stfX_, by containing all the necessary resources to run the experiments and recreate the results documented.

+Some important nuances:
 1. The validation scripts assume the totality of the stfX environment is running locally, using `docker-compose`.
-2. Therefore, please do not forget to run `sh docker.sh` before proceeding with the validation.
+2. Therefore, please do not forget to run `docker-compose up`, on stfX main folder, before proceeding with the validation.
-3. However, to run the experiments that depend on the mock PSR service, you must run the application locally and run the mock server available in folder `/validation/psr-mock`.
-After, run `sh experiments_with_mock.sh` to run the experiments that support mock data.
+3. However, to run the experiments that depend on the mock PSR service, you must run the `stfXCore` microservice in a standalone manner (e.g. using _IntelliJ_), and run the mock server available in folder `/validation/psr-mock` (you must not have the original `cpd-service` running, as both server - the mock and the original - run in the same port on localhost).
+Afterwards, run `sh experiments_with_mock.sh` to run the experiments that support mock data.
+4. Before running the validations scripts, remember you have to install the requirements, available on the `/validation`folder, using `pip install -r requirements.txt`.
+It is suggested to first create a [virtual environment](https://docs.python.org/3/library/venv.html) and activate it.

 <details>
 <summary><code>utils/</code></summary>